MAIF/izanami/izanami-documentation/src/main/paradox/tutorials/spring.md

 As seen in the previous chapter, the features are declared as fallback in configuration file.
 Now let's create this features on the server.

-Go to http://izanami-tryout.cleverapps.io/ and log in with `admin` / `admin123`.
+Go to http://izanami-tryout.cleverapps.io/ and log in with `admin@izanami.io` / `admin123`.

 Click the "features" menu